Profile

 8. 8

-Cut into half-moon shapes using a pasta wheel.
+Cut into half-moon shapes using a pastry wheel.

 9. 9

-Bring the broth to the boil and cook the cassatelle until they rise to the surface.
+Bring the broth to a gentle boil and cook the cassatelle until tender.

 10. 10

-Serve hot with a ladle of broth and extra pecorino on the side.
+Serve piping hot with a ladle of broth and extra grated pecorino on the side.

 💡 Tips and Variations

-Add a hint of nutmeg to the filling for a warm, aromatic lift.
+• Add a pinch of nutmeg to the filling for a warm, spicy undertone.

 📦 Storage